wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

    - One table can have only one clustered index.
    - Adding or altering the clustered index can be time-consuming.
    - Only need 1 disk read (index and data are one and the same).
+   - The clustered index could be based on any column or set of columns, not necessarily the primary key.
 - **Strategy of selection**
    - Choose a unique, sequential key (That is the reason why the primary key is selected as the clustered index by default).
 - **Exceptions**